ShalevAri/ShalevAri/README.md

 [Tailwind](https://tailwindcss.com/)<br />

 ## Dev Workflow 🧑‍💻
-I use VSCode for my "heavy" code edits, and long coding sessions, when I need those tiny things that only VSCode has.
+I use VSCode for my "heavy" code edits, and long coding sessions, when I need those tiny things that only VSCode has.<br />
-I use LazyVim most of the time for an amazing quick and personal coding experience, tailored for my own needs.
+I use LazyVim most of the time for an amazing quick and personal coding experience, tailored for my own needs.<br />
-I also have DOOM Emacs installed, but this is mainly for the [Magit](https://github.com/magit/magit) plugin, which is an amazing way to do everything related to git.
+I also have DOOM Emacs installed, but this is mainly for the [Magit](https://github.com/magit/magit) plugin, which is an amazing way to do everything related to git.<br />
-My current shell of choice is the [Fish shell](https://github.com/fish-shell/fish-shell) coupled with tmux and iTerm2.
+My current shell of choice is the [Fish shell](https://github.com/fish-shell/fish-shell) coupled with tmux and iTerm2.<br />

 ## Currently Learning 📖
 [React](https://react.dev/)<br />